Medically Reviewed By: Benjamin Caleb Williams RN, BA, CEN

 The first-line treatment for DTs is a combination of medication, medical monitoring, and nutritional supplements, either oral or intravenous.
 This comprehensive approach aims to correct the chemical imbalances which result from it.
 This can prevent it from emerging if treatment is provided beforehand, or reduce the severity and risks once the symptoms are already present.

-The absolute best way to prevent or reduce the risk of alcohol withdrawal seizures is to enter an alcohol detox center.
+The absolute best way to prevent or reduce the risk of alcohol withdrawal seizures is to enter a detox center.
 Individuals will differ in their tolerances to certain medications, and medical professionals will be able to determine the unique needs of each person.
 The dangers posed by these seizures should not be taken lightly, and there are safe and effective treatments available.
 All that is required to safely stop using alcohol is the willingness to ask for help.

 If you are seeking drug and alcohol related addiction rehab for yourself or a loved one, the sponsored hotline is a confidential and convenient solution.